kubernetes-retired/service-catalog/docs/cli.md

 [agg-api]: https://kubernetes.io/docs/concepts/api-extension/apiserver-aggregation/

-This document assumes that you've installed Service Catalog and the Service Catalog CLI, svcat, onto your cluster.
+This document assumes that you've installed Service Catalog and the Service Catalog CLI onto your cluster.
 If you haven't, please see [install.md](install.md).

 ## Plugin
 To use svcat as a plugin, run the following command after downloading: